Babini Group: Libyan Tank Command

 In 1940, the Italian army had three armoured divisions in Europe, which were needed for the occupation of Albania and the invasion of Greece.
 The I Tank Battalion M11/39 (Major Victor Ceva) and the II Tank Battalion M11/39 (Major Eugenio Campanile) landed their M11/39 tanks in Libya on 8 July 1940 and transferred from the 32nd Tank Infantry Regiment to the command of the 4th Tank Infantry Regiment.
 The two battalions had an establishment of 600 men, 72 tanks, 56 vehicles, 37 motorcycles and 76 trailers.
 The medium tanks reinforced the three hundred and twenty-four L3/35 tankettes already in Libya.

-On 29 August 1940 the commander of the Northern Africa High Command Marshal Rodolfo Graziani ordered, on advice of General Valentino Babini, that the Libyan Tank Command (Comando Carri Armati Della Libia), entrusted to General Valentino Babini, be constituted under his direct control.
-All tanks in Italian Libya were to come under the new arrangements laid down in Graziani's order N. 1/210045.
+On 29 August 1940 the commander of the Northern Africa High Command, Marshal Rodolfo Graziani, ordered, on the advice of General Valentino Babini, that the Libyan Tank Command (Comando Carri Armati Della Libia) be entrusted to General Valentino Babini,.
+All tanks in Italian Libya were to come under the new arrangement laid down in Graziani's order N. 1/210045.